het-best/het-best/README.md

 ## My programming history
 I am programming from 2020, first I was creating some basic pages in html, css and js.<br>
 After that I tryed c++, but I don't liked it, so I started learning java.<br>
+Than I tryed C# and learnt it pretty good but for some reason(I don't remember now) I .<br>
 I also didn't liked java and tryed Python.<br>
 And in the end I come back to c++ and it's my main language now.